styleguidist/react-styleguidist/Readme.md

 Type: `String`, required

-Your app’s code root folder.
+Your app’s frontend root folder (eg. `./lib`).
+Should not point to a folder with the Styleguidist config and `node_modules` folder.

 ### components